aabbtree77/esp32-vpn/README.md

 - EdgeVPN solves the problem of external connections without a public IP/3rd party.
 However, the connection will typically be slow, albeit fast enough to establish an ssh connection, run Linux commands, monitor messages.
 In a long run, is it better to have a more solid VPN, preferably with a static public IP?

-- There are a lot of cloud services which connect Linux boards and PCs: ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In...
+- There are a lot of cloud services which connect Linux boards: ShellHub, RemoteIoT, DataPlicity, PiTunnel, SocketXP, Tunnel In...
 This number could be sufficiently large to start using their free plans for hobby purposes, hopping on a new platform every time user/device list expands or a free plan disappears ;).

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
 "UbuntuDesk" with a solid NAT punching, please.

 - [Parsec, Rainway, Steam Remote Play](https://news.ycombinator.com/item?id=29479503) and other game streaming services might provide the most responsive VPNs.

-- The role of the Wireguard VPN: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444) in the IoT remains unclear to me.
-Can Wireguard make the ESP32 completely independent global network node on par to Linux boards?
-Is this for something special like remote OTA firmware updates?
+- Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444) remains unclear to me.
+Can it make the ESP32 completely independent, on par with Linux boards?
+Is it for something special like remote OTA firmware updates?

     Some Linux Wireguard helpers to bookmark: [pivpn](https://github.com/pivpn/pivpn), [wg-easy](https://github.com/wg-easy/wg-easy), [firezone](https://github.com/firezone/firezone), youtube: [1](https://www.youtube.com/watch?v=5Aql0V-ta8A), [2](https://www.youtube.com/watch?v=_hiYI7ABnQI).